Jacksonurrutia/Tankalyzer/README.md

 - Alalyses the collected data to determine if equipment on the fish tank is functioning
 ### MetaWear API
 - MetaWear API is used to collect accelerometer data from a paired MetaWear sensor.
-### If This Then That (IFTT) API
+### If This Then That (IFTTT) API
-- Ise the IFTT API to send an email notification if an event occours.
+- Ise the IFTTT API to send an email notification if an event occours.

 ## Security Analysis
 The app uses a number of different APIs that  allow for possible attack vectors that could impare the functionality of the app, or that could be used maliciously to send fake emails or give the app fake data.